You are less than 60 seconds away from your quote.

 A mortgage bank might hold onto servicing rights if it wants to collect the fee income itself over time, but more often than not mortgage banks sell servicing rights when they sell their loans.

-While JVM/APM does retain some servicing, we either opt to sell or are forced to sell servicing rights in many cases, depending on loan type.
+While JVM/Vellum does retain some servicing, we either opt to sell or are forced to sell servicing rights in many cases, depending on loan type.

 The investors that buy our jumbo loans, for example, typically demand servicing rights along with the loan (so we are not allowed to service them even if we want to).